Accelerated Zeroth-Order and First-Order Momentum Methods from Mini to Minimax Optimization: Accelerated First-Order Momentum Descent Ascent Method for Minimax Optimization

-By combining Algorithms \ref{alg:2} and \ref{alg:4}, we can propose an accelerated semi-zeroth-order momentum descent ascent (Acc-Semi-ZOMDA) method to solve one-sided black-box problem \eqref{eq:2} studied in \cite{liu2019min}, where a black-box \emph{w.r.t.} $x$ and a white box \emph{w.r.t.} $y$.
+By combining Algorithms \ref{alg:2} and \ref{alg:4}, we can propose an accelerated semi-zeroth-order momentum descent ascent (Acc-Semi-ZOMDA) method to solve one-sided black-box problem \eqref{eq:2} studied in \citep{liu2019min}, where the explicit stochastic partial gradients in variable $x$ can not be accessible.
 Specifically, in the Acc-Semi-ZOMDA algorithm, we only use the stochastic partial gradients $w_t$ instead of the stochastic zeroth-order partial gradients $w_t$ in Algorithm \ref{alg:2}.